 Read More: Best Survival Movies of All Time

 4. Glory (1989)

-Not the first film in the list centered around the American Civil War.
+This is not the first film in the list centered around the American Civil War.
 But in a totally different context.
 ‘Glory’ tracks one of the very first military units of the Union army, consisting solely of African-Americans, except for the officers, who are white.
 It is told from the perspective of Colonel Shaw, the white commander of the battalion, and his unwavering relationship with his brave soldiers.
 The covey is fondly remembered for their acts of valor at Fort Wagner.
 The movie was nominated for five Academy awards, winning three, including one for the charismatic Denzel Washington.
-It was highly praised by the critics and audiences alike.
+It was highly praised by critics and audiences alike.

 Read More: Best Movie Lines of All Time

 Oh, now.
 This one is not your quintessential drama where Black people suffer in silence and wait out the struggle.
 No, sir.
 This is the one where they blow the brains out of their apparent masters with a .22 magnum shotgun.
 Quentin Tarantino’s action-filled drama is a gory-fest of the human body reduced to stinking and disgusting pieces of meat.
 The story follows Django, who is unchained and set free by a humble-liberal German dentist, Dr. Schultz.
 On the latter’s offer to join him in his crusade to kill bad white men, Django’s life gets a new direction and purpose: to reunite with Broomhilda.
 When they find her, they’ve to deal with a paranoid plantation owner who takes a liking to Django.
 Without over-dramatizing and weaving the fabrics of style with the story through utmost dexterity, Tarantino once again mesmerizes.